bruab/garden/_notes/Keep track of things you change your mind about.md

 - Tech businesses are net good for the world
 - It's a good plan to invest money in the stock market, retire, and live off the interest
 - Social media is worthwhile for me to use
+- Donating money to the world's most effective charity is the best way for me to do good